mongodb/specifications/source/auth/auth.rst

 Access Token Caching
 ````````````````````
-Drivers MUST cache the most recent Access Token per ``MongoClient`` (henceforth
+Drivers MUST cache the most recent access token per ``MongoClient`` (henceforth
-referred to as the Client Cache).
-Drivers MAY store the Client Cache on the
+referred to as the *Client Cache*).
+Drivers MAY store the *Client Cache* on the
-``MongoClient`` object or any object that guarantees exactly 1 cached Access
+``MongoClient`` object or any object that guarantees exactly 1 cached access
-Token per ``MongoClient``.
-Additionally, drivers MUST cache the Access Token
+token per ``MongoClient``.
+Additionally, drivers MUST cache the access token
 used to authenticate a connection on the connection object (henceforth referred
-to as the Connection Cache).
+to as the *Connection Cache*).

 If any operation fails with ``ReauthenticationRequired`` (error code 391), the
-driver MUST consider the Access Token from the Connection Cache expired and
+driver MUST consider the access token from the *Connection Cache* expired and
-refresh the Connection Cache using the following algorithm before performing
+refresh the *Connection Cache* using the following algorithm before performing
 `reauthentication`_:

-#.
-Acquire the lock for the Client Cache.
-#.
-Check if the Access Token in the Client Cache is the same as the expired
+- Check if the access token in the *Client Cache* is different than the access
-   Access Token.
-  #.
-If the Client Cache is empty or has the same Access Token as the expired
-     Access Token, fetch a new Access Token from the Token Provider or custom callback
-     and store it in the Client Cache.
+  token in the *Connection Cache*.
-#.
-Release the lock for the Client Cache.
-#.
-Store the Access Token from the Client Cache in the Connection Cache.
+    - If they are different, cache the returned access token in *Connection
+      Cache* and optimisitically try to authenticate using the access token.
+On
+      error, continue.
+- Call the access token function for the configured provider (or the custom
+  provider callback).
+- Cache the returned access token in the *Client Cache* and *Connection Cache*.
+- Attempt to authenticate.
+Raise any errors to the user.

 If the MongoDB authentication handshake for a new connection fails with
-``AuthenticationFailed`` (error code 18), the driver MUST check if the Access
+``AuthenticationFailed`` (error code 18), the driver MUST check if the access
-Token used for the authentication handshake was from the Client Cache or was a
+token used for the authentication handshake was from the *Client Cache* or was a
-new Access Token from the Token Provider.
-If the Access Token was from the
+new access token from the Token Provider.
+If the access token was from the
-Client Cache, it's possible the cached Access Token has expired, so the driver
+*Client Cache*, it's possible the cached access token has expired, so the driver
-MUST fetch a new Access Token from the Token Provider and attempt authentication
+MUST fetch a new access token from the Token Provider and attempt authentication
 handshake a second time.

+The driver MUST ensure that only one call to the configured provider or custom
+provider callback can happen at a time.
+To avoid adding a bottleneck that would
+override the ``maxConnecting`` setting, the driver MUST NOT hold an exclusive
+lock while performing the authentication handshake.

-Example code for Access Token caching during authentication and
+Example code for access token caching using the read-through cache pattern:
-reauthentication:

 .. code:: python